First recorded (as “Lonesome Fiddle Blues”) by The Nitty Gritty Dirt Band (1972).

 Hit version by The Charlie Daniels Band (US #3/C&W #1 1979).

-From the wiki: “‘The Devil Went Down to Georgia’ was written by the Charlie Daniels Band but was based on a song bluegrass fiddler Vassar Clements originally wrote, an octave lower, titled ‘Lonesome Fiddle Blues’ that he first recorded in 1972 with The Nitty Gritty Dirt Band for the album Will The Circle Be Unbroken.
+From the wiki: “‘The Devil Went Down to Georgia’ was written by the Charlie Daniels Band but was based on a bluegrass instrumental fiddler Vassar Clements originally wrote titled ‘Lonesome Fiddle Blues’ that he first recorded in 1972 with The Nitty Gritty Dirt Band for the album Will The Circle Be Unbroken.

 “In 1973, Clements joined and toured with the bluegrass supergroup Old and in the Way with Jerry Garcia, David Grisman, and Peter Rowan.
 The group recorded ‘Lonesome Fiddle Blues’ in 1973 but it would not be released until February 1975.
 Clements also recorded a version in 1975 for his self-titled solo album on which Charlie Daniels played guitar.”